banner

 all we could do was

-I flash on a red skirt right ahead of me.
+I flash on a red skirt straight ahead.

 interesting. those shiny buttons